Victor Carbone

 Victor Carbone (born September 13, 1992) is a Brazilian racing driver from São Paulo.

+Career

 After karting, Carbone participated in the Skip Barber National Championship in 2008 and finished 15th.
 In 2009 he drove in the F2000 Championship Series for Alegra Motorsports and finished 10th in points.
 Carbone returned to the team and series in 2010 and won the title, winning 6 of the 14 races.

-In 2011 he signed on with defending Firestone Indy Lights series champions Sam Schmidt Motorsports to race in Indy Lights.
+In 2011, Carbone signed on with defending Firestone Indy Lights series champions Sam Schmidt Motorsports to race in Indy Lights.
 He won the final race of the season at Las Vegas Motor Speedway and had another podium finish at Baltimore and finished sixth in points.
 He returned to Sam Schmidt Motorsports and the Indy Lights series in 2012 and again finished sixth in points, this time without a race win, but with a pair of podium finishes, a pole, and a strong showing in the Freedom 100 where he led the most laps.

+In 2014, Carbone competed in the GP3 Series with Trident.
+He did not score any points before leaving the team after the fourth round at Hockenheimring.